Bronya-Rand/CS1310-Backup/README.md

 # CS1310-Backup (now CSX-Backup)
-C Programming Code from all programming classes at StMU from C to C++.
+Programming Code from all programming classes at StMU from C to C++/Java.

-Code so far comes from lectures, class assignments and C++ How to Program 10th Edition (Deitel) Textbook.
+Code so far comes from lectures, class assignments and textbooks.

 ## Legend
 - CS1310 - Programming I (Intro to C)